dneff/ts2019-challenges/docs/content/containerization/challenge2.md

 An Ingress rule is essentially like writing a reverse proxy rule in Nginx configuration.
 Kubernetes has standardized this syntax as "Ingress Rules".

-The developr team wants to deploy the image `localhost:3200/saykumar/ts2019:l2s1` under `/hello` and `localhost:32000/saykumar/ts2019:l2s2` under `/secondservice`.
+The developer team wants to deploy the image `localhost:3200/saykumar/ts2019:l2s1` under `/hello` and `localhost:32000/saykumar/ts2019:l2s2` under `/secondservice`.
 Can you help?